Want to learn more about Plant Symptoms - Fading Leaves

 WHY DOES THIS HAPPEN?

-There are a number of different reasons why fading of the leaves on your plant can occur.
-For instance, it could be a sign that something's wrong with the environment around your plant, such as it getting too much light.
-Some plants are simply more sensitive than others, and excessive amounts of harsh, direct sunlight can sometimes be damaging, particularly for variegated plants.
+There are a number of different reasons why a plant's leaves may fade.
+For instance, it could be a sign that something's wrong with the environment around your plant, such as it receiving too much light.
+Some plants are simply more sensitive than others, and excessive amounts of harsh, direct sunlight can sometimes be damaging.
+Even plants that usually can handle a lot of direct sunlight might get burnt if not slowly acclimated to it first.